A short history of ‘India’ versus ‘Bharat’

 Nevertheless, historical movements to expel the name “India” keep resurfacing.
 The Samajwadi Party, using Hindi rather than Hindu nationalism, asked for India to be renamed “Bharat” in its manifesto for the 2004 General Elections.

-Hindutva ideologues, repeating Savarkar’s etymological lack of knowledge, continue to ask for “Hindustan” to be brought back.
+Hindutva ideologues, repeating Savarkar’s lack of etymological knowledge, continue to ask for “Hindustan” to be brought back.
 In 2003, the Vishwa Hindu Parishad, part of the Sangh Parivar, made the demand for Hindustan as did Bharatiya Janata Party leader Subramanian Swamy, in 2013.

 Unlike, say Tamil or Kannada identity, language is not central to Hindu nationalism, so the movement for Hindustan has remained somewhat listless.
 Hindi nationalism was a major force till 1947, mostly in opposition to its Siamese twin Urdu.
 But the distributed nature of the language means its politics is quite different from, say, Marathi.
 Hindi, even in its home states, is mostly an urban language and states like Uttar Pradesh have vast rural swathes where languages like Awadhi or Bhojpuri, and not Hindi, are native tongues.